amanshah11/Gov-press-release-emailer/README.md

 ## ⚙️ Setup

-### 1. Fork or clone this repo
+### 1. Fork this repo

 Click **Fork** (top right) to copy it to your own GitHub account.

 ### 2. Create a Gmail App Password

-GitHub needs permission to send email through Gmail.
+GitHub needs permission to send email through your Gmail.

 1. Go to [myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)
 2. Make sure 2-Step Verification is enabled first